10+ Ways to Teach Kids How to be Grateful

 (Note: Some links in this post are affiliate links, and we will be compensated when you make a purchase by clicking through our links.
 Read our disclosure policy here.)

 Gratitude goes beyond teaching our kids to say "thank you" and having good manners - it's a mindset and lifestyle.
-At IZZAROO, our mission is to Be The Good.
-Our family is constantly looking for opportunities to give gratitude and compassion.
-Studies show that cultivating gratitude can increase happiness levels by around 25 percent.
-It also directly results to more satisfied lives and increased levels of self-esteem, hope, empathy and optimism.
-By practicing gratitude, people will begin to appreciate what they have rather than focusing on what they wish they had.
+We started IZZAROO with a mission to Be The Good so we are constantly looking for opportunities to practice gratitude and be compassionate to others.
+Cultivating gratitude and giving more really does increase our own happiness and self-esteem as well as give hope, empathy and optimism toward others.
+By teaching our kids gratitude, they can begin to appreciate what they have rather than focusing on what they wish they had.

 So how can we help our kids learn to live gratefully?
 Gratitude starts at home, and here are 11 tips to help you start growing an attitude of gratitude in your own household: